Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

-\begin{remark} The $n^{-1 / 2 }$ convergence rate corresponds to the model intercept while when $k_n = n^{\gamma}$, then the autocorrelation parameter of the model has a convergence rate of $n^{ - \frac{1 + \gamma}{2} }$ which is also the rate of convergence that corresponds to a mildly integrated process.
+where $k_n = n^{\gamma}$ and $\gamma \in (0,1)$.
+The $n^{-1 / 2 }$ convergence rate corresponds to the model intercept while when $k_n = n^{\gamma}$, then the autoregression parameter of the model has a convergence rate of $n^{ - \frac{1 + \gamma}{2} }$ which is also the rate of convergence that corresponds to a mildly integrated process.
 Furthermore, in empirical applications in practise we do not know a prior whether the expression $\sqrt{n} \left( \hat{\rho}_n - \rho \right)$ is positive or negative.
-However, since we do not partition the parameter space accordingly, the asymptotic theory mainly focus on the near-integrated case and does not cover the mildly explosive or pure explosive since $c < 0$. \end{remark}
+However, since we do not partition the parameter space accordingly, the asymptotic theory mainly focus on the near-integrated case and does not cover the mildly explosive or pure explosive since $c < 0$.

 \begin{theorem} Under Assumptions \ref{Assumption1}-\ref{Assumption3},

 In particular, when $\psi( \mathsf{u} ) = \big( \uptau - \mathbf{1} \left\{ \mathsf{u} \leq 0 \right\} \big)$ corresponds to the quantile regression and therefore the above expression reduces to